ECT Outdoor Learning Officer Grant

 - Any UK Location.
 The work must have a direct benefit in the UK.
 Priority will be given to organisations working within areas of deprivation.

 - Organisations with good governance.
 As part of the application process, we will require financial information, a copy of your latest annual reports and accounts plus evidence of your Safeguarding Policy.

 - Organisations with clear objectives.
 We will require a job description for the proposed Outdoor Learning Officer.

 - ECT Funding Plus.
 ECT Outdoor Learning Officers, based in other registered charities and organisations will have the opportunity to network with our own ECT Education Officers and benefit from CPD, skills sharing and peer mentoring.

 - The Promotion of Religion.
 Faith organisations may apply, as long as there is a clear benefit to the local community and not just to those of a particular faith.

 How we make decisions

 Trustees will make decisions on awards to organisations for ECT Outdoor Learning Officer grants at Grants Committee Meetings.
-Applications for the first round of awards need to be submitted by Friday 27 September 2019.
-You will know the final outcome of your application by the end of October.
+Applications for the first round of awards are now closed.
+Applicants will know the final outcome of applications by the end of October.

 The application process